ClickHouse/clickhouse-connect/README.md

 such errors please upgrade to clickhouse-connect 0.5.22+ or downgrade your urllib3 version to 1.x

-### Superset Compatibility
+### Superset Connectivity
-Starting with v0.6.0, clickhouse-connect no longer includes a Superset EngineSpec.
-Instead, the relevant EngineSpec has been moved to the core Apache Superset project as of Superset v2.1.0.
+ClickHouse Connect is fully integrated with Apache Superset.
+Previous versions of ClickHouse Connect utilized a dynamically loaded Superset Engine Spec, but as of Superset v2.1.0 the engine spec was incorporated into the main Apache Superset project and removed from clickhouse-connect in v0.6.0.
 If you have issues connecting to earlier versions of Superset, please use clickhouse-connect v0.5.25.